Skip to main content

 Before you can connect to the Management Portal, you need to complete several prerequisite steps:

-If you are connecting to Health Connect Cloud using a VPN (or Direct Connection), create an InterSystems Network ConnectOpens in a new tab deployment.
-On the Network Connect Configurations pageOpens in a new tab, attach your Health Connect Cloud deployment and your VPN (or Direct Connection).
+1. If you are connecting to Health Connect Cloud using a VPN (or private circuit), create an InterSystems Network ConnectOpens in a new tab deployment.
+On the Network Connect Configurations pageOpens in a new tab, attach your Health Connect Cloud deployment and your VPN (or private circuit).

-On the Connect Users page, create a username and password you can use to log in to the Management Portal.
+3. On the Connect Users page, create a username and password you can use to log in to the Management Portal.
 Then assign to the user any productions you need to access.
+You can also assign access to custom APIs at this point.

 After the prerequisite steps are complete, click Launch Management Portal and log in with the username and password of your connect user.